Allaman/productivity/presentation.md

 - Manjaro Linux (Arch based)
 - KDE Plasma 5 DE
-- Konsole and zsh
+- konsole and zsh
-- Dark Pastel and Fura Code

 ---

 ## Lvl 1 Basics

-- Use TAB
+- use TAB
-- Use `man`
-- Use your history
+- use your history
 - `!!` and `!$`
-- Use both "clipboards"
+- use both "clipboards"
+- use `man`

 ---